 Nathaniel Bacon – First American Rebel

-The year 1676 was a severe one for the people in the young colony of Jamestown, Virginia.
+The year 1676 was a severe one for the people in the young colony of Jamestown.
 Their Governor, Sir William Berkeley, was a cruel, selfish man.
 He ruled the colony entirely in his own interests, keeping his subjects in deep poverty by unjust taxes and wresting a significant, illegal profit from the fur trade with the Indians.
 The Legislature, or Governor’s Council, was composed of his friends; thus, the people had no recourse.
 The Indians began to attack the settlers along the frontier to add to their troubles.
-Their fields were laid waste, their servants killed, and their stock was driven off and slaughtered; but the Governor would not lift a hand to protect them, not wanting to lose his profitable fur trade.
+Their fields were laid waste, their servants killed, and their stock was driven off and slaughtered, but the Governor would not lift a hand to protect them, not wanting to lose his profitable fur trade.

 Also occurring in 1676 was King Philip’s War in New England, and reports of the horrible massacres were continually reaching Virginia.
-The Susquehanna Indians and other tribes were finally aroused to a dangerous pitch, and many of the people along the frontier were put to death.
+The Susquehannock Indians and other tribes were finally aroused to a dangerous pitch, and many of the people along the frontier were put to death.

 Still, the Governor refused to do anything to protect the settlers.
 At last, they took matters into their own hands and formed a company of about 300 men, but Governor Berkeley refused to commission anyone to take command of the troops or allow them to go against the Indians.